Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Introduction

 \section{Introduction}

-COVID-19 has challenged American health systems, the world's most expensive, to learn how to learn.The first U.S. COVID-19 patients were recognized in January, 2020.
-COVID-19 was an entirely new disease with no known treatments.
-Most infected persons had mild to moderate flu-like symptoms, but a subset had life-threatening lung injury requiring hospitalization and critical care services.
-Since those first cases, more than 700,000 Americans have died comprising the most deadly pandemic since the 1918 Influenza \cite{covid_dashboard}.
+COVID-19 has challenged health systems around the world.
+Most infected persons have mild to moderate flu-like symptoms, but a subset have life-threatening lung injury requiring hospitalization and critical care services.
+Since the first cases early in 2020, more than 5.5 million people have died, constituting the most deadly pandemic since the 1918 Influenza \cite{covid_dashboard}.

-The American healthcare system is the most expensive in the world.
-The excess per capita expenditures relative to the second most expensive country total more than \$1.1 trillion per year or 5\% of GDP.
-Despite this enormous excess investment, U.S. health outcomes are not competitive with countries that spend much less.
-For example in 2020, an American's life expectancy at age 65 ranks 26th out of 40 reporting OECD countries \cite{lifeexp_65}.
-A major fraction of this waste is attributed to poorly informed medical decisions often caused by misaligned incentives \cite{berwick2012elim_waste, rosen2019precision}.
+The U.S. healthcare system is the most expensive in the world.
+The excess per capita expenditures relative to the second most expensive country total more than \$1.1 trillion per year or 5\% of U.S. GDP.
+Despite this excessive investment, U.S. health outcomes are not competitive with countries that spend much less.
+For example in 2020, an American's life expectancy at age 65 ranked 26th out of 40 reporting OECD countries \cite{lifeexp_65}.
+Americans, who comprise 4.2\% of the world population, have suffered 835,000 COVID-19 deaths, 15\% of the global total.
+Poorly-informed medical decisions, often caused by misaligned incentives, explain a substantial part of the inefficiency in the U.S. health system \cite{berwick2012elim_waste, rosen2019precision}.

 One strategy to improve health outcomes and reduce wasteful spending, advocated by the National Academy of Medicine and others, is the {\it learning health care system} \cite{NAP11903}.
-The idea is to acquire the massive amounts of information generated in medical practice, learn from past successes and failures as reflected in these data, and then to change clinical practice to improve patient outcomes and control costs \cite{budrionis2016}.
-During the COVID-19 pandemic, the combination of exponentially-increasing patient numbers, the intensity of life-preserving medical interventions, and the poor understanding of how to modify the immune-system response strained what was already an inefficient system.
-Rahm Emanuel, White House Chief of Staff for President Obama, said: "you never want a serious crisis to go to waste" \cite{wsj2008}.
-COVID-19 is the healthcare crisis that makes real-time learning essential.
+The strategy is to collect the massive amounts of information generated in medical practice, learn from past successes and failures as reflected in these data, and change clinical practice to improve patient outcomes \cite{budrionis2016}.
+During the COVID-19 pandemic, the combination of exponentially-increasing patient numbers, intense life-preserving medical interventions, and poor understanding of how to manage the disease has strained what was already an inefficient system.